Porter's generic strategies

-Porter's generic strategies describe how a company pursues competitive advantage across its chosen market scope.
-There are three/four generic strategies, either lower cost, differentiated, or focus.
+Michael Porter's generic strategies describe how a company can pursue competitive advantage across its chosen market scope.
+There are three generic strategies: cost leadership, product differentiation, and focus.
+The focus strategy comprises two variants—cost focus and differentiation focus—allowing the overall framework to be interpreted as four distinct strategic approaches.

 A company chooses to pursue one of two types of competitive advantage, either via lower costs than its competition or by differentiating itself along dimensions valued by customers to command a higher price.
 A company also chooses one of two types of scope, either focus (offering its products to selected segments of the market) or industry-wide, offering its product across many market segments.
 The generic strategy reflects the choices made regarding both the type of competitive advantage and the scope.
 The concept was described by Michael Porter in 1980.

 Concept

 Porter wrote in 1980 that strategy targets either cost leadership, differentiation, or focus.
-These are known as Porter's three generic strategies and can be applied to any size or form of business.
+These are known as his three generic strategies, which can be applied to any size or form of business.
 Porter claimed that a company must only choose one of the three or risk that the business would waste precious resources.
 Porter's generic strategies detail the interaction between cost minimization strategies, product differentiation strategies, and market focus strategies of firms.